rkingsbury/membrane-toolkit/membrane_toolkit/docs/index.md

 membrane-toolkit is a suite of Python tools for membrane science.

-Maggma is written in [Python](http://docs.python-guide.org/en/latest/) and supports Python 3.+.
+membrane-toolkit is written in [Python](http://docs.python-guide.org/en/latest/) and supports Python 3.+.

 ## Installation from PyPI